alexeevit/alexeevit/README.md

 - [ColorName](https://github.com/alexeevit/color_name) — a simple ruby gem that allows to get the name of a color given as a hex
 - [PSystem](https://github.com/alexeevit/psystem) — a rails-based prototype of a payment system
 - [alexeevit/nvim_config](https://github.com/alexeevit/nvim_config) — my neovim config
+- [Valera](https://github.com/alexeevit/valera) — a telegram bot with a Markov chain under the hood